auth0/auth0-dotnet-templates/docs/auth0maui.md

 - `--client-id`<br>
   The client id associated with your application.
 The default value is `your-client-id`.
 - `-f` or `--framework`<br>
   Defines the target framework to use for the .NET project.
-Currently, the only possible value is `net8.0`, which is also the default value.
+The possible values are `net8.0`, `net9.0`, and `net10.0`.
+The default value is `net10.0`.

 Example: